• Home

 If you want this event to repeat, select the frequency, the end date for repetition, and how many times you want the event to repeat.
 Since this event is being copied over from another calendar, you may want to leave these fields blank—but in this case, our Zap will copy over events from a calendar of birthdays, so repeating yearly is fine.

-Google Calendar fields in the Zap editor.
+Calendar fields in the Zap editor to set the frequency of events.

 Next, choose if you want the event to be added as an all day event.
 You can also specify a color for the event and if you want to automatically add attendees.